Ajdabiya: History

+Ottomans and the 20th century

 The town was later revived by the Ottomans to serve as a minor administrative centre for western Cyrenaica.
 It became an important centre for the Senussi movement in the early 20th century and became the capital of an autonomous Senussi-ruled region between 1920 and 1923 under the terms of an accord with Italy, which had occupied Libya from 1911.
 In April 1923, however, the accord broke down and the Italians seized Ajdabiya, turning it into an important military outpost.
 The area was the scene of heavy fighting during the Second World War; during Operation Compass, British forces forced Italian troops to retreat through Ajdabiya (February 1941, Battle of Beda Fomm), but soon later they lost control of it again on April 2, 1941, when Rommel's Afrikakorps counter-attacked.
 The town finally reverted to Allied control on November 23, 1942, when it was recaptured by the British 7th Armoured Division.

 Ajdabiya's fortunes were transformed after the war by the development of the Libyan oil industry at nearby Brega.
 By 1979 it had become a boom town with a population of about 32,000 people.
 The bulk of the male population worked in the oil industry, government service or other local service industries.
 The town acquired a new area of public housing, police stations, educational facilities and a general hospital run by Libya's ally Bulgaria.
 In other respects, however, it remained comparatively undeveloped – many of the roads were left as dirt tracks without drainage, resulting in them being muddy and flooded in the winter and dirty and dusty in the summer.
 Libya's predominately tribal society also resulted in an unusual style of urbanisation; nomadic members of the Zuwaya tribe settled on the outskirts of the town and established tent camps, which they gradually replaced with houses.
 The layout of some areas of the town thus resembles that of nomadic camps, with a senior man in the centre of an area, his married sons nearby, with their younger brothers and their own sons clustered around them.